pcaston/OpenPeerPower.github.io/source/_docs/configuration/troubleshooting.markdown

 - Numbers
 - Underscores

-If you create an entity with other characters then Home Assistant may not generate an error for that entity.
+If you create an entity with other characters then Open Peer Power may not generate an error for that entity.
 However you will find that attempts to use that entity will generate errors (or possibly fail silently).